bencrbcp/falloftroy-mockup/README.md

 # band-site-mockup
-Mockup of a modern website for a band (unofficial, strictly for educational purposes)
+Mockup of a modern website for a band (unofficial, for educational purposes)